f5devcentral/f5-xc-terraform-examples/workflow-guides/smcn/application-dmz/README.md

 ![Protect](./assets/protect_overview.png)

-To do that go back to the F5 Distributed Cloud Console and select **Manage Configuration** in the service menu of the created HTTP Load Balancer.
+To do that, back in the Console select **Manage Configuration** in the service menu of the created HTTP Load Balancer.

 ![Configure](./assets/configure_manage.png)